ssdollxx/tuya-zigbee-switch/readme.md

 - [Tuya WHD02](https://www.zigbee2mqtt.io/devices/WHD02.html) is supported.
 Tested only for `_TZ3000_skueekg3`.
 - [TS0012](https://www.zigbee2mqtt.io/devices/TS0012_switch_module.html) is supported.

+If you device is not supported, by it some Tuya switch module, please check [porting guide](./docs/porting_to_new_device.md).

 ## Why?

 The main driver for this project was the following factory firmware bug: if one button is pressed, the device ignores clicks to other buttons for ~0.5 seconds.
 The most frustrating consequence is that pressing both buttons at the same time turns only one relay on.